Martin Brudnizki Talks Restaurant Interiors and Design

 Martin Brudnizki is transforming London’s restaurant scene as we know it.
 Thanks to his interior design studio, Martin Brudnizki Design Studio, creating the lavish schemes for hot spots such as Dean Street Townhouse and Sexy Fish, eating out has once again become as much about the setting as it is about the food.
 The Swedish-born designer splits his time between studios in London and New York and his agenda sees no sign of slowing down.
 Martin talks about his upcoming projects and how the art of designing is in his blood…

 Growing up did you always know you wanted to work in the design industry?
-My mother was a stylist and so our home was always beautifully accessorised.
+My mother was a stylist and so our home was always beautifully accessorized.
 My father was an engineer and so I was always surrounded by architectural drawings.
 The combination of my mother’s aesthetics and father’s functionality laid the foundations for my interest in interior design.

-Do you have a favourite project or a most memorable one?
+Do you have a favorite project or a most memorable one?
 It’s impossible to choose.
 Milestones for me have included the Studio’s first hotel, Villa Kennedy in Frankfurt; our first hotel in the US, Soho Beach House Miami; working in London on Scott’s, The Ivy, Annabel’s, Dean Street Townhouse and with the Royal Academy of Arts on The Academicians’ Room.
 As well as our designs around the world, including Cecconi’s West Hollywood, Sessanta in New York, Matsuhisa in St Moritz and Café Boulud in Toronto.
 As I said, it is impossible to choose!

 I don’t think I’ll ever move into fashion, however I have recently moved into product design with the launch of my new product design studio And Objects.
 So often I have found when designing interiors that pieces of furniture or lighting might be three inches too long or short so I thought, why not create my own line of furnishings?
 Working alongside my old friend and business partner, Nick Jeanes, we have designed a range of lighting with The Urban Electric Company and a beautiful bathroom line with Drummonds.
 Nick and I have also designed our own objects too, in a range named Other Objects, many of which already feature in my flat and MBDS designed interiors.